 Choose Austin Air for Your Workspace

 Over the years, we have been involved in a number of clinical trials with some of the country’s leading institutions, such as Johns Hopkins and Cincinnati Children’s Hospital.
-Our Medical Grade HEPA air purifiers are clinically proven to remove a wide range of contaminants, including chemicals, VOCs, allergens, dust, viruses, and bacteria.
+Our Medical Grade Certified HEPA Material air purifiers are clinically proven to remove a wide range of contaminants, including chemicals, VOCs, allergens, dust, viruses, and bacteria.
 Our long filter life and durable build make Austin Air purifiers the number one choice for any workspace.
 No maintenance, no costly filter changes.
 Just plugin and leave your Austin to run 24/7.

-If you’d like to learn more about our HEPA air purifiers and how they can help keep you safe at work, visit our SHOP page today.
+If you’d like to learn more about our Certified HEPA Material air purifiers and how they can help keep you safe at work, visit our SHOP page today.
 We are also offering significant discounts on volume orders.
 To place your volume order, call one of the team today on (800) 724-8403.
 We’d love to hear from you.

 References.